louisbichard/notes/Mark Up Languages For The Web/coursework.md

 - 1500 words
 - Advantages and disadvantages of XML
 - Support your argument with reference to a minimum of two case studies.

-Specifically you should focus upon the latest developments and uses of XML based technologies.
-Credit will be given for depth in terms of the literature found and the case studies cited.
+- Focus upon the latest developments and uses of XML based technologies.
+- Credit will be given for depth in terms of the literature found and the case studies cited.
 The case studies should include references to “real-world” examples.
 The use of supplementary technologies such as AJAX, JASON, Javascript can also be included demonstrating your appreciation of the technologies available.

 Marking schedule